Small business financing: Equipment/asset finance

 Equipment and/or asset finance products use the piece of machinery or equipment being bought as collateral.
 Because there is inherent value in that machinery, they can always reclaim it as an asset if the borrower defaults on their loan.

 Equipment finance is often referred to as a "lease to own" product.

 Purchase order and contract finance

 The term "purchase order" is often used to describe the tender process in South Africa.
 Purchase order finance is designed specifically for a situation where a government organization or large corporation has issued a contract to a borrower, and the borrower needs finance to execute the contract.

-In the USA and Canada, this is referred to as contract finance or government contract finance.
+In the US and Canada, this is referred to as contract finance or government contract finance.
 The mechanism of security and distribution is the same.

 In order to qualify for this type of finance, it is required that the borrower has a signed and won contract from the contract issuer.